picmi/help/docs/business/faqs.md

 :::

 :::: faq What should I do if a person reports a different status to your view?
-One of the two of you do not have the latest version and to ensure you have the latest information.
+One of the two of you does not have the latest version and to ensure you have the latest information.

 * As a business user you can follow ensuring you [have the latest information](article/update-old-information)
-* The jobseeker also has similar strategies you can instruct them on
+* The jobseeker also has similar strategies of [update to the latest information](../jobseeker/article/update-old-information.md) you can instruct them on

 ::: prompt
 You should not change the status of the application to refresh your view.